Grouper | Adam Bork

 They seem particularly evident in the field recordings that comprise the organic ambience that lies beneath many of her pieces.
 “They’re a sound I am not in control of, a sort of ephemeral chorus singing along however they feel,” Harris says.
 “They’re guides, collaborators.”

-In addition to her special outdoor performance at the Crowley Theater on May 30, Harris will also record a 7-inch record in Marfa, featuring two songs she describes as “sparse pieces on the Rhodes [piano], with desert sounds.”
-Ballroom Marfa will release the limited-edition record—with cover art by Harris—later this year.
+In addition to her special outdoor performance at the Crowley Theater Harris also recorded a 7-inch record in Marfa, featuring two songs she describes as “sparse pieces on the Rhodes [piano], with desert sounds.”
+Ballroom Marfa released the limited-edition record—with cover art by Harris.